rolandshoemaker/theca/THECA.1.md

 DESCRIPTION
 -----------

-`theca` is a minimal command line note taking tool written in `rust`.
+`theca` is a minimal command line profile based note taking tool written in `rust` that stores profiles using a `JSON` based file format.

 PROFILE OPTIONS
 ---------------